“Intimate elegance at this peaceful, romantic retreat in the Mougins hills above super-cool Cannes”

 - Gorgeous rooms with a real sense of space and comfort, plus a spectacular level of craftsmanship in the house

-- Come in summer and you can stay in a prettily refurbished gypsy caravan hidden in the gardens; it's a great romantic bolthole
+- The prettily refurbished gypsy caravan hidden in the gardens is a great romantic bolthole

 - Delightful, slightly wild and wonderfully scented gardens, a great spot to top up the tan